satinxs/clay-zig/README.md

 If you haven't taken a look at the [full documentation for clay](https://github.com/nicbarker/clay/blob/main/README.md), it's recommended that you take a look there first to familiarise yourself with the general concepts.
 This README is abbreviated and applies to using clay in Zig specifically.

-The **most notable difference** between the C API and the Zig bindings is the use of if statements to open the scope for declaring child elements and then having to close it "manually" with a defered function call.
+The **most notable difference** between the C API and the Zig bindings is the use of if statements to open the scope for declaring child elements and then having to close it "manually" with a deferred function call.

 Other changes include:
  - minor naming changes